-Begins a series of editions Bridge 14 FEB 45 [Editions CR: 113-115] based on an aerial photograph of Cologne taken from an American plane following the Allied bombardment of the city on that date.
+He begins working on a series of editions Bridge 14 FEB 45 [Editions CR: 113-115] based on an aerial photograph of Cologne taken from an American plane following the allied bombardment of the city on that date.

 A friendly printer had given me a 60-year-old photo which fascinated me greatly.
 It was an aerial view of the southern part of Cologne taken by the US Air Force in February '45, with a ruined bridge and countless bomb craters.

-26 July: Reads article First look into the inside of an atom in the Frankfurter Allgemeine Zeitung, which has an accompanying photograph showing a kind of indistinct blur.
-This strikes a chord with his conceptual approach to painting, and leads him to make the edition First View (Erster Blick) [Editions CR: 112].
+26 July: he reads the article First look into the inside of an atom in the Frankfurter Allgemeine Zeitung, which has an accompanying photograph showing a kind of indistinct blur.
+This strikes a chord with his conceptual approach to painting and leads him to make the edition First View (Erster Blick) [Editions CR: 112].

-22 September–5 November: Initiates Übersicht, a long-term travelling 'survey' exhibition of his editions, at Institut für Auslandsbeziehungen e.V., Stuttgart that travels to 50 places all over the world.
+22 September–5 November: he initiates Übersicht, a long-term travelling 'survey' exhibition of his editions, at Institut für Auslandsbeziehungen e.V., Stuttgart that travels to 50 places all over the world.

-11 September: Series of coordinated attacks on America by terrorist group al-Qaeda using four commercial passenger planes.
-The attack on the World Trade Center, New York, would become the subject of his painting September [CR: 891-5].
+11 September: a series of coordinated attacks on America is carried out by terrorist group al-Qaeda using four commercial passenger planes.
+The attack on the World Trade Center, New York, would become the subject of his painting September [CR: 891-5] in 2005.

 December: Richter is honoured by the city of Cologne and invited to enter his name in the city's Golden Book.

-2002: Makes Panes of Glass and Standing Panes.
+2002: he makes the Panes of Glass and Standing Panes.

 Richter is invited by the metropolitan chapter of Cologne Cathedral to design a stained-glass window to replace the one in the south transept destroyed during the Second World War.

-14 February-20 May: Major retrospective, Forty Years of Painting, curated by Robert Storr, opens at the Museum of Modern Art, New York.
-The exhibition travels to the Art Institute of Chicago; San Francisco Museum of Modem Art and Hirshhorn Museum and Sculpture Garden, Washington.
+14 February-20 May: a major retrospective, Forty Years of Painting, curated by Robert Storr, opens at the Museum of Modern Art, New York.
+The exhibition travels to the Art Institute of Chicago; the San Francisco Museum of Modern Art and the Hirshhorn Museum and Sculpture Garden, Washington.

-6 December-14 March: Exhibits Atlas at the Whitechapel Art Gallery, London.
+6 December-14 March: he exhibits Atlas at the Whitechapel Art Gallery, London.

 The Gerhard Richter Archive is established at Staatliche Kunstsammlungen, Dresden.

-4 February-29 May: Gerhard Richter: Image after Image, Louisiana Museum of Modem Art, Humlebæk.
+4 February-29 May: Gerhard Richter: Image after Image, Louisiana Museum of Modem Art, Humlebæk, Denmark.

-12 February-16 May: Major retrospective at K20 Kunstsammlung Nordrhein-Westfalen, Düsseldorf.
-Second volume of the catalogue raisonné is produced in conjunction with the exhibition covering the years 1993 - 2005.
+12 February-16 May: a major retrospective opens at K20 Kunstsammlung Nordrhein-Westfalen, Düsseldorf.
+Another volume of the catalogue raisonné is produced in conjunction with the exhibition covering the years 1993 - 2005.

 Richter's second son Theodor is born.

-25 August: Dedication of the Cologne Cathedral Window.
+25 August: the Cologne Cathedral Window is dedicated.
 Inspired by his Colour Chart paintings it consists of around 11,500 mouth-blown glass squares in seventy-two different colours.
 To mark the occasion, Museum Ludwig, Cologne exhibits Gerhard Richter: Chance — 4900 Colours and Designs for the Cologne Cathedral Window.